ThomasJRyan/BreadBot/README.md

 pip install -r requirements.txt
 ```

 From there you may add new commands via the cogs functionality of [Discord.py](https://discordpy.readthedocs.io/en/latest/).
 Please look at existing cogs for example.
+Ideally similar commands should be grouped together.